RicardoBharat01/RicardoBharatHonours/README.md

     ii."PotholeDetected.mp3" - this audio is used by the system to play an audible warning when a pothole is detected.

-    iii."RicardoBharatCNNModelContstruction.ipynb" - this notebook ws run on Gooogle Collab and used to get the Trained CNN model.
+    iii."RicardoBharatCNNModelContstruction.ipynb" - this notebook was run on Gooogle Collab and used to get the Trained CNN model.

     iv."RealTimePredictor.py" - This Real Time Predicting System that can be run on your Laptop/PC.
         The requirements on how to run this is disucssed below.